Impa Kasanganay: Post-UFC career

 On January 19, 2022, news surfaced that Kasanganay had signed a contract with Eagle Fighting Championship.
 He faced Raimond Magomedaliev at Eagle FC 46 on March 11, 2022.
 At weigh-ins, Kasanganay weighed in at 179.2 pounds, 3.2 pounds over the super welterweight non-title limit.
 The bout proceeded at a catchweight and he was fined a percentage of his purse, which went to Raimond.
 Kasanganay lost the fight via split decision.

 Kasanganay faced Jared Gooden at XMMA 5 on July 23, 2022.
 He won the fight by a first-round TKO stoppage.

 Professional Fighters League

-Kasanganay faced Osama Elseady on March 10, 2023 at PFL Challenger Series 15, winning the bout by TKO at the end of the first round, securring a PFL contract.
+Kasanganay faced Osama Elseady on March 10, 2023 at PFL Challenger Series 15, winning the bout by TKO at the end of the first round, securing a PFL contract.